 Your customers will have specifically chosen to contact you on their preferred channel, so asking them to switch for your company’s convenience is annoying at the best of times and disrespectful at the worst.

-Chatbots – friend or foe?
+Chatbot – friend or foe?

-Chatbots are gaining in popularity, and have the potential to provide a novel way for brands to evolve how they use messenger as a channel.
+Chatbots are gaining in popularity and have the potential to provide a novel way for brands to evolve how they use Messenger as a channel.
 Intelligent bots can be useful in managing straightforward transactions – providing simple support and shepherding consumers through a relatively linear customer journey.

-But bots can also go very wrong – brands need only think back to Microsoft’s now notorious experiment with their bot Tay.
+But bots can also go very wrong – brands need only think back to Microsoft’s now-notorious experiment with their bot Tay.

 While bots can be helpful in some situations, they certainly have their limitations.
 They aren’t yet intelligent enough to decipher tone, context, intentions or customer frustration.
-Until they can, businesses will need to ensure a human agent is on hand for when the ‘computer says no’.
+Until they can, businesses will need to ensure a human associate is on hand for when the ‘computer says no’.

-Current limitations aside, what’s clear is that both bots and messenger will come to form an integral part of the future of customer service.
-Brands will need to plan accordingly, and imbed the messenger platform at the heart of their strategy today to ensure they are set up to deliver the best possible customer service tomorrow.
+Current limitations aside, what’s clear is that both bots and Messenger will come to form an integral part of the future of customer service.
+Brands will need to plan accordingly and imbed the Messenger platform at the heart of their strategy today to ensure they are set up to deliver the best possible customer service tomorrow.